Phuluso/Technical_Interview_PN_202402/Scenarios/System/SystemDesign/Answer.md

 It has a special focus on integration with existing services, scalability, security, and customer satisfaction.

 ## Architecture:
 To support the growth of the system and at the same time flexibility, I would adopt a microservice-architecture considering that the application would integrate with existing and future services.
 A mircoservices architecture will allow independent development, deployment, and scalable services for the application.
 The modularity of the architecture enables each service to be responsible for a specific aspect of the application based on business functionalities.
+Below is a high level depiction of the architecture to be adopted.

 ![Alt text](image-8.png)
 Machine monitor Microservice architecture